- 1 Where is the natural habitat of the Peace Lily?

 What are Peace Lilies good for?

 This type of houseplant offers more benefits than simply being a beautiful addition to your floral collection.
-They have also been proven to purify the air and will absorb unwanted mildew, mold, and acetone vapors.
+They have also been proven to purify the air and will absorb unwanted mildew, mould, and acetone vapours.

 When should I repot my Peace Lily?